 School of Data Summer Camp: fellows join our worldwide network of data practitioners

 The programme will also fund the participation of all fellows at the School of Data Summer Camp (exact date to be announced).
 This includes economy class airfare, accommodation, food, and transportation.

 The nine-month training programme consists of a series of offline and online trainings and workshops aimed at developing core skills.

-The fellowship programme will kick off in April and fellows will attend the School of Data Summer Camp in May.
-This training event brings together all School of Data practitioners, including fellows, volunteers, and local initiatives such as Escuela de Datos (Mexico and Spain), Escola de Dados (Brazil), Ecole des Données (France), and others.
+The fellowship programme will kick off in April and fellows will attend the School of Data Summer Camp shortly after.
+This training event has customarily brought together all School of Data practitioners, including fellows, volunteers, and local initiatives such as Escuela de Datos (Mexico and Spain), Escola de Dados (Brazil), Ecole des Données (France), and others.

 After the training, fellows will participate in regular online trainings and will be expected to run online and offline events and to support specific organisations and communities to use data effectively.

 Are fellows required to work with specific local organisations?